 Support My Ride to Conquer Cancer?

-Welcome to my Personal Page!
-The Sunsuper Ride to Conquer Cancer benefiting the Western Australian Institute for Medical Research (WAIMR), is a 200km cycling journey throughout the countryside of Western Australia that I?m embarking on to fight cancer.
+Welcome to Jackie's Personal Page!
+The Sunsuper Ride to Conquer Cancer benefiting the Western Australian Institute for Medical Research (WAIMR), is a cycling journey throughout the scenic countryside of Western Australia that I'm embarking on to fight cancer.
 It will be a challenge in a number of ways, but with my bike, my helmet, and your generosity, a real impact will be made!

-In order to participate in the ride, I must raise a minimum of $2,500.
-I am asking for your support by way of a $50 donation to allow me the privilage to ride in this history-making event.
-Funds raised in The Sunsuper Ride to Conquer Cancer will support groundbreaking, critical cancer research being undertaken at the Western Australian Institute for Medical Research, Western Australia?s premier adult medical research institute, investigating the genetic and environmental causes of a range of diseases.
+Contribute to this history-making event with a donation.
+Funds raised in The Sunsuper Ride to Conquer Cancer will support groundbreaking, critical cancer research being undertaken at the Western Australian Institute for Medical Research, Western Australia's premier adult medical research institute, investigating the genetic and environmental causes of a range of diseases.

 Thank you in advance for your help.
 Jackie